Getty Research Institute: Exhibitions and other events

 GRI holds two public exhibitions per year in its two galleries which "focus primarily on the special collections of the Research Library or on work produced by artists in residence".
 For example, in 2005–2006 GRI held an exhibition entitled "Julius Shulman, Modernity and the Metropolis".
 The exhibition traveled to the National Building Museum and to the Art Institute of Chicago.
 Other GRI exhibitions have included "Overdrive: L.A.
-Constructs the Future, 1940-1990," co-organized with the museum in 2013, "World War I: War of Images, Images of War" in 2015, and "Cave Temples of Dunhuang: Buddhist Art on China's Silk Road," co-organized with Getty Conservation Institute in 2016.
+Constructs the Future, 1940-1990", co-organized with the museum in 2013, "World War I: War of Images, Images of War" in 2015, and "Cave Temples of Dunhuang: Buddhist Art on China's Silk Road", co-organized with Getty Conservation Institute in 2016.

 In addition to exhibitions, GRI organizes lectures (open to the public), colloquia (most open to the public), workshops (by invitation only), and screenings of films and videos (open to the public).

 GRI also holds online exhibitions.
-In 2017 it launched its first online-only exhibition, "The Legacy of Ancient Palmyra."
+In 2017 it launched its first online-only exhibition, "The Legacy of Ancient Palmyra".
 This exhibition was relaunched in 2021 as "Return to Palmyra" with new content and Arabic translations.
-Its next online exhibition was "Bauhaus: Building the New Artist," which was launched in 2019 in tandem with its gallery exhibition "Bauhaus Beginnings."
+Its next online exhibition was "Bauhaus: Building the New Artist", which was launched in 2019 in tandem with its gallery exhibition "Bauhaus Beginnings".

 In 2013 the GRI gallery underwent a renovation that added an additional 2,000 square feet to its existing 800 square feet of space.

 Residential scholars program

 The residential scholars program seeks to "integrate the often isolated territory of art history into the wider sphere of the humanities".
-The first class of scholars arrived in 1985–1986; they had their salaries paid for and their housing provided but were under "absolutely no obligation to produce".
+The first class of scholars arrived in 1985–1986; they had their salaries paid for and their housing provided but were under "absolutely no obligation to produce," a policy that continues to this day.
 Among the notable scholars was German writer Christa Wolf in 1992–1993, who wrote the novel Medea: a modern retelling during her year at GRI.

 Each year the scholars are invited to work on projects related to an annual theme.
 The lengths of stay vary: Getty scholars are in residence for three, six or nine months, visiting scholars for one to three months, and predoctoral and postdoctoral fellows for a nine-month academic year.

 Publications

 GRI publishes "Series Imprints" books in the categories of "Issues and Debates", "Texts & Documents", "Introduction To" (on "cultural heritage information in electronic form"), and "ReSources" (on the library's special collections).
 In addition, GRI publishes exhibition catalogs and other materials in hardcopy form.

 In 2021, Käthe Kollwitz: Prints, Process, Politics (edited by Louis Marchesano, ISBN 978-1-60606-615-7), which accompanied an exhibition of the same name that ran at GRI and the Art Institute of Chicago between 2019 and 2020, won the College Art Association's Alfred H. Barr Jr. Award for distinguished catalogues in the history of art.

-Here are selected books published by GRI, by the Getty Research Institute for the History of Art and the Humanities, by the Getty Center for the History of Art and the Humanities, by the Getty Information Institute, or by the Art History Information Program.